 We are hurt far more by the malignancies in our character than by the illnesses in our body.
 It is the removal of these sins in the heart that God is concerned with.
 The Great Physician desires to restore our spiritual health and wholeness.

 The strongest language in Scripture is reserved for the dull of heart.
 We have become, as T. S. Eliot warned, “hollow men.”
 And this world-weary nothingness is frightening.
 We are never closer to hell than when our hearts feel . . . nothing.

 Temporal things can be gratifying, but a problem arises when we make earthly enjoyments our main pursuit.
 Not only will we lose our souls for having worshiped the creation rather than the Creator, but we will lose the true joy of the creation itself.

 If we disregard God, all that’s left is the dissipation of gathering and collecting, and every “increased possession loads us with a new weariness” (John Ruskin).
 Living materialistically, we settle for the “barrenness of a busy life.”

 Why don’t we choose to devote ourselves to God more wholeheartedly?
-Even though we say we desire fellowship with Him, perhaps we’re not willing to let go of the alternative.
+We say we desire fellowship with Him, but perhaps we’re not willing to let go of the alternative.
 Trying to find a way to have both alternatives at once, our hearts are divided.

-We won’t grow wise without seeking God, and we won’t seek God without humility, respect, and reverence.
+We won’t grow wise without seeking God, and we won’t seek God without humility and reverence.
 That is why the fear of the Lord is the “beginning” of wisdom.
-Pride always corrupts the learning process, so if we wish to learn, we must humble ourselves.
+Pride corrupts the learning process, so if we wish to learn, we must humble ourselves.